 Best Midrange PC Antivirus Software

-Among the eight products we recently reviewed, our Editor's Choice in this category is Kaspersky Internet Security, which combines excellent malware protection with a very light system load and a plethora of helpful extra features.
+Among the products we recently reviewed, our Editor's Choice in this category is Kaspersky Internet Security, which combines excellent malware protection with a light-to-moderate system load and a plethora of helpful extra features.

 Right behind that is Bitdefender Internet Security, which offers even more tools but has malware protection that's just a hair shy of Kaspersky's.

-Three other products — F-Secure Internet Security, Norton Security Deluxe and Trend Micro Internet Security — had malware protection comparable to Kaspersky's and Bitdefender's, but suffered from heavy system loads when scans were running, and sometimes even when they weren't.
+Four other products — F-Secure Internet Security, McAfee Internet Security, Norton Security Deluxe and Trend Micro Internet Security — had malware protection comparable to Kaspersky's and Bitdefender's, but suffered from heavy system loads when scans were running, and sometimes even when they weren't.

 How We Tested

 Programs from all eight brands were evaluated on an Asus X555LA laptop running fully patched 64-bit Windows 10 on an Intel Core i3 processor.
 The laptop had 6GB of RAM and 36GB of files on a 500GB hard drive.
 Each antivirus product was uninstalled before the next was loaded.